stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 Each context has one `.tfvars` file for each unit.
 This `.tfvars` file is automatically loaded when you run a task with that context for the unit.

 To enable you to have variables for a unit that apply for every context, the directory `tf/contexts/all/` also contains one `.tfvars` file for each unit.
 The `.tfvars` file for a unit in the `tf/contexts/all/` directory is always used, along with the `.tfvars` for the current context.

+### Customising the Module Code

+This tooling creates new units as a copy of files in `tf/units/template/`.
+If the provided code is not appropriate, you can customise the contents of a module in any way that you need.
+The provided code is for AWS, but you can completely replace this code and use this tooling for any cloud service.
+It only requires that a module is a valid TF root module in the directory `tf/units/` and accepts these input variables:

+- `tft_product_name` (string) - The name of the product or project
+- `tft_environment_name` (string) - The name of the environment
+- `tft_unit_name` (string) - The name of the component
+- `tft_edition` (string) - An identifier for the specific instance of the resources

+The `handle` and other locals in the provided `meta_locals.tf` give you a set of conventions to help you manage resource names, but the tooling does not rely on them.
+Similarly, you can change the format of the _edition_ identifier that the test setup generates.

+> If you do not use the `handle` or an equivalent hash in the name of a resource, you must decide how to ensure that each copy of the resource will have a unique name.

 ### Using Extra Instances